Complex and Adaptive Dynamical Systems: A Primer: Basic Concepts of Dynamical Systems Theory

 when time is continuous, or, equivalently, maps such as

 when time is discrete.
-An evolution equation of type (\ref{chaos_ode}) is denoted `autonomous' , since it does not contain an explicit time dependence.
-A system of type $\dot{\bf x}={\bf f}(t,{\bf x})$ is dubbed `non-autonomous'. \begin{quotation}
+An evolution equation of type Eq.~(\ref{chaos_ode}) is denoted \qut{autonomous}, since it does not contain an explicit time dependence.
+A system of type $\dot{\bf x}={\bf f}(t,{\bf x})$ is dubbed \qut{non-autonomous}.

-\underline{\sl Phase space}\\ One denotes by `phase space' the space spanned by all allowed values of the variables entering the set of first-order differential equations defining the dynamical system. \end{quotation} The phase space depends on the representation.
-For a two-dimensional system $(x,y)$ the phase space is just ${\rm I\!R}^2$, but in polar coordinates Eq.\ (\ref{chaos_x_y_r}) it is
+\begin{quotation} {\it The Phase Space.\enspace} One denotes by \qut{phase space} the space spanned by all allowed values of the variables entering the set of first-order differential equations defining the dynamical system. \end{quotation} The phase space depends on the representation.
+For a two-dimensional system $(x,y)$ the phase space is just ${\rm I\!R}^2$, but in {the} polar coordinates Eq.~(\ref{chaos_x_y_r}) it is

-\underline{\bf Orbits and trajectories}\\ A particular solution ${\bf x}(t)$ of the dynamical system Eq.\ (\ref{chaos_ode}) can be visualized as a `trajectory', also denoted `orbit', in phase space.
-Any orbit is uniquely determined by the set of `initial conditions', ${\bf x}(0)\equiv {\bf x}_0$, since we are dealing with first-order differential equations.
+\runinhead{Orbits and Trajectories} A particular solution ${\bf x}(t)$ of the dynamical system Eq.~(\ref{chaos_ode}) can be visualized as a \qut{trajectory}, also denoted \qut{orbit}, in phase space.
+Any orbit is uniquely determined by the set of \qut{initial conditions}, ${\bf x}(0)\equiv {\bf x}_0$, since we are dealing with first-order differential equations.

-\underline{\bf Poincar\'e map}\\ It is difficult to illustrate graphically the motion of ${\bf x}(t)$ in $d$ dimensions.
-Our retina as well as our print media is two-dimensional and it is therefore convenient to consider a plane $\Sigma$ in $ {\rm I\!R}^d$ and the points ${\bf x}^{(i)}$ of intersection of an orbit $\gamma$ with $\Sigma$, see Fig.\ \ref{chaos_map_Poincare}.
+\runinhead{The Poincar\'e Map} It is difficult to illustrate graphically the motion of ${\bf x}(t)$ in $d$ dimensions.
+Our retina as well as our print media {are} two-dimensional and it is therefore convenient to consider a plane $\Sigma$ in $ {\rm I\!R}^d$ and the points ${\bf x}^{(i)}$ of {the} intersection of an orbit $\gamma$ with $\Sigma$, see Fig.~\ref{chaos_map_Poincare}.

 For the purpose of illustration let us consider the plane